anra8571/CSCI4022FinalProject/Papers/README.md

 K-means Clustering Machine Learning Approach: describes block averaging, mean hemodynamic activity, and k-means clustering given hemodynamic response.
-This is the clustering method we're basing the project off off
+This is the clustering method we're basing the project off of.

 Open-Access fNIRS Dataset: describes the data we're working with, links to the data/processing information on Github